-(2) For Investments in unconsolidated entities, at fair value, amount represents distributions from investments in unconsolidated entities.
+- For Investments in unconsolidated entities, at fair value, amount represents contributions to investments in unconsolidated entities.
+For Investments in unconsolidated entities, at fair value, amount represents distributions from investments in unconsolidated entities.
+Conformed to current period presentation.

-All amounts of net realized and change in net unrealized gain (loss) in the table above are reflected in the accompanying Condensed Consolidated Statement of Operations.
+All amounts of net realized and change in net unrealized gain (loss) in the table above are reflected in the accompanying Consolidated Statement of Operations.
 The table above incorporates changes in net unrealized gain (loss) for both Level 3 financial instruments held by the Company at March 31, 2021, as well as Level 3 financial instruments disposed of by the Company during the three-month period ended March 31, 2021.
-For Level 3 financial instruments held by the Company at March 31, 2021, change in net unrealized gain (loss) of \$3.2 million, \$2.0 million, \$6.3 million, \$(33) thousand, \$0.1 million, and \$1.2 million, for the three-month period ended March 31, 2021 relate to securities, loans, investments in unconsolidated entities, financial derivatives-liabilities, and other secured borrowings, at fair value, respectively.
+For Level 3 financial instruments held by the Company at March 31, 2021, change in net unrealized gain (loss) of \$3.2 million, \$2.0 million, \$6.3 million, \$(33) thousand, \$0.1 million, and \$1.2 million, for the three-month period ended March 31, 2021 relate to securities, loans, investments in unconsolidated entities, financial derivatives-assets, financial derivatives-liabilities, and other secured borrowings, at fair value, respectively.